braziljs/eloquente-javascript/12_language.md

 (names).
 Such objects have a `name` property that holds the identifier's name as a string.
 Finally, `"apply"` expressions represent applications.
-They have an `operator` property that refers to the expression that is being applied, and an `args` property that holds an array of argument expressions.
+They have an `operator` property that refers to the expression that is being applied, as well as an `args` property that holds an array of argument expressions.

 The `>(x, 5)` part of the previous program would be represented like this: